“I Found Jesus in Prison” by Reva Lachica Moore

 In 2010, I learned about the “working” student program at the Adventist University of the Philippines (AUP).
 I went there to work and study.
 I worked as a student-guard, church helper, a guardian to a foreigner.
 I experienced a lot of hardships.
 There were times when I got discouraged but Jesus was always there for me.

-In 2012, God gave me a sponsor who helped me with my studies, and after four and a half years on March 29, 2015, I graduated with a Bachelor’s degree in Theology (Cum Laude).
-Jesus has been so good to me, and I love Him very much.
+In 2012, God gave me a sponsor who helped me with my studies, and after four and a half years on March 29, 2015, I graduated with a bachelor’s degree in Theology (Cum Laude).
+Jesus has been so good to me and I love Him very much.
 I want to continue to work for God and become His minister – to share how good and great He really is and how He changed me and freed me from all my sins.

 Acts 3:19 Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord.

-Seven years ago, I received an e-mail from Richard Dulton, a theology student in the Philippines.
+Several years ago, I received an e-mail from Richard Dulton, a theology student in the Philippines.
 I couldn’t help Richard then because we had many sponsored students and our funds were low, but he continued to write.
 In 2015, Richard wrote again.
 He had graduated and asked to be under our organization – Adopt a Minister International.
 I found a wonderful sponsor couple for Richard.
-He has been under AMI for 3 years now and doing great work for Jesus.
+He has been under AMI for several years now and doing great work for Jesus.
 To God be the glory!